Sanghpo/Flower_classification-Resnet50-InceptionV3/README.md

 The 2 identity blocks use three set of filters of size [512, 512, 2048] The 2D Average Pooling uses a window of shape (2,2)

-The flatten to 1D
+The flatten reduces to 1D
-A Fully Connected Dense layer of size 64 using relu activation

-A Fully Connected Dense layer to reduce its input to the number of classes using a softmax activation.
+A Fully Connected Dense layer of size 64 using relu activation A Fully Connected Dense layer to reduce its input to the number of classes using a softmax activation.

-Transfer learning:
+# Transfer learning:

 Using Pre-trained "Imagenet" weights on Resnet50 and InceptionV3 achitecture and fine tuning the classifier

-Accuracy obtained:
+# Accuracy obtained: